Boson Stars Hosting Black Holes: Analytic Approximations

 We now seek the mass-radius relation of this system.
 Accordingly, the approach is to minimize \eqref{eq:potential} with respect to $R$, for given masses $M$ and $M_{\rm BH}$, and obtain the equilibrium radius.
 To this end, we can then inspect these minima through

 This leads to the following expression:

 where we have suppressed the $\beta$ dependence of the various functions for brevity.
 We show the relation \eqref{eq:mass-rad_rel} for different repulsive and attractive interactions in Fig.~\ref{fig:ansatz_afix_att_rep}.
 To facilitate comparison with our numeric results, we normalize to the corresponding $R_{99}$ obtained from our ansatz \eqref{eq:ansatz}.
-This quantity, besides depending on the mass of the black hole, through $\beta$ as shown in Fig.~\ref{fig:R99} of Appendix~\ref{app:ansatz_analysis}.
-In particular, $R_{99}$ decreases with increasing $\beta$, i.e. larger $M_{\rm BH}$, from the value $\sim 2.382R$ for $\beta = 0$.
+This quantity also depends on the mass of black hole through $\beta$, as shown in Fig.~\ref{fig:R99} of Appendix~\ref{app:ansatz_analysis}.
+In particular, $R_{99}$ decreases with increasing $\beta$, i.e., larger $M_{\rm BH}$, from the value $\sim 2.382R$ for $\beta = 0$.

 For $a > 0$, as already mentioned, due to the presence of a single extremum of the potential, there exists only one particular $M$ corresponding to the radius $R$ and fixed black hole mass.
 The mass is always a decreasing function of the characteristic radius.
 Furthermore, on increasing $\kappa$, implying increasing the black hole mass, the mass at a fixed $R$ decreases.
 This is due to the gravitational force of the black hole compacting the star.
 On comparing to our numerical results, we find the qualitative agreement in the trends, with a deviation at most a few percent for the mass-radius relation for $\kappa \lesssim 0.3$, with larger deviations occurring for larger $\kappa$.